siemens/ghostwire/docs/introduction.md

 - the discovery service is just a **single static binary**.

+## Minimal Kernel Requirement

+Make sure you have a Linux kernel of at least version 4.11 installed, however we highly recommend at least kernel version 5.6 or later.

 ## Name and Mascot

 The name "G(h)ostwire" sprang from the view of virtual (VETH) wires somehow